gregorylaporte/coveo.github.io/_posts/2014-12-21-facet-dependency.md

 The first step is to build the page with the standard markup.
 Since we don't want any tabs, we can remove the `coveo-tab-section` section.

-Then we should find the trigger facets and the dependant facets.
-Let's say that `objecttype` is the trigger facet and we want to show case related facets when a user selects `Case` in the type facet.
+Then we should find the trigger facets and the dependent facets.
+Let's say that `@objecttype` is the trigger facet and we want to show case related facets when a user selects `Case` in the type facet.

 We start with the following markup.
 If we reload the page, we will see 3 facets.